 List of attributes to copy.
 Attributes should be separated by a comma without any spacing.
 For example: alarm,ignition

-Enable computed attributes processing.
+Enable loop processing.

 Boolean flag to enable or disable reverse geocoder.

 Reverse geocoder type.
 Check reverse geocoding documentation for more info.
-By default (if the value is not specified) server uses Google API.

 Geocoder server URL.
 Applicable only to Nominatim and Gisgraphy providers.